Interpreting the Second-Order Effects of Neurons in CLIP: Second-order effects of neurons

 \subsection{Characterizing the second-order effects}

 We analyze the empirical behavior of the second-order effects of neurons $\phi^l_n$ derived in the previous section.
 We find that only neurons from the late MLP layers have a significant second-order effect and that each individual neuron has a significant effect for less than 2\% of the images.
 Finally, we show that $\phi^l_n$ can be approximated by one linear direction in the output space.
-These findings will help motivate our algorithm for describing output spaces of neurons with text in Sec.~\ref{sec:sparse_decomposition}.
+These findings will help motivate our algorithm for describing output spaces of neurons with text in \Cref{sec:sparse_decomposition}.

-\textbf{Experimental setting.} To evaluate the second-order effects and their contributions to the output representation, we measure the downstream performance on the ImageNet classification task~\cite{imagenet} after ablating these effects for each neuron.
-Specifically, we apply mean-ablation~\cite{nanda2023progress}, replacing the additive contributions of individual $\phi_n^l(I)$'s to the representation with the mean computed across a dataset $D$.
+\textbf{Experimental setting.} To evaluate the second-order effects and their contributions to the output representation, we measure the downstream performance on the ImageNet classification task~\citep{imagenet} after ablating these effects for each neuron.
+Specifically, we apply mean-ablation~\citep{nanda2023progress}, replacing the additive contributions of individual $\phi_n^l(I)$'s to the representation with the mean computed across a dataset $D$.
 In our experiments, we mean-ablate all the neurons in a layer simultaneously and evaluate the downstream classification performance before and after ablation.
 Components with larger effects should result in larger accuracy drops.

 We take $D$ to be $\sim\!
-5000$ images from the ImageNet (IN) training set.
-We report zero-shot classification accuracy on the IN test set.
-Our model is OpenAI's ViT-B-32 CLIP, which has 12 layers (additional results for ViT-L-14 are in App.~\ref{app:vitl})
+5000$ images from the ImageNet training set.
+We report zero-shot classification accuracy on the ImageNet validation set.
+Our model is OpenAI's ViT-B-32 CLIP, which has 12 layers.
+We present additional results for ViT-L-14 and for ImageNet-R~\citep{hendrycks2021many} in \Cref{app:vitl} and \Cref{fig:imagenet_r}.

 \textbf{Second-order effects concentrate in moderately late layers.} We evaluate the contributions of all the $\phi^l_n$ across different layers and observe that the neurons with the most significant second-order effects appear relatively late in the model.
-The results for different layers in ViT-B-32 CLIP model are presented in Fig.~\ref{fig:second_order_ablation} (``w/o all neurons'').
+The results for different layers in ViT-B-32 CLIP model are presented in \Cref{fig:second_order_ablation} (``w/o all neurons'').
 As shown, mean-ablating layers 8-10 leads to the largest drop in performance.
-These layers appear right before the MSA layers with the most significant direct effects, as shown in~\cite{gandelsman2024interpreting} (layers 9-11; see App.~\ref{app:first_order}).
+These layers appear right before the MSA layers with the most significant direct effects, as shown in~\cite{gandelsman2024interpreting} (layers 9-11; see \Cref{app:first_order}).
+The same trend is preserved for a larger model size as well (see \Cref{app:vitl}).